aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsm-to-doc/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to DOC?</h2>

+The Portable Presentation Slide Master (PPSM) format is a proprietary file format used by Microsoft PowerPoint to store slide masters.
+It is not a widely used format and is not supported by many applications.
+Therefore, it is often necessary to convert PPSM files to a more widely used format such as DOC.

+<h2>How Aspose.Total Helps for PPSM to DOC Conversion?</h2>
-For a Python developer, who is trying to add a PPSM to DOC conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSM file to PDF.
-After that by using Microsoft Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created PDF into Microsoft Word as a DOC format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It can help to automate the conversion process from PPSM to DOC.
+The process is mainly in two steps.
+Firstly use Aspose.Slides for Python via .NET API to convert PPSM file to PDF.
+After that by using Microsoft Word Python API Aspose.Words for Python via .NET, save the created PDF into Microsoft Word as a DOC format.

+The Aspose.Slides for Python via .NET API is a powerful tool for manipulating PowerPoint presentations.
+It allows developers to create, read, modify, and convert presentations without the need for Microsoft PowerPoint.
+It supports a wide range of features such as creating, editing, and converting presentations, adding text, images, shapes, and charts, and more.

+The Aspose.Words for Python via .NET API is a powerful tool for manipulating Microsoft Word documents.
+It allows developers to create, read, modify, and convert Word documents without the need for Microsoft Word.
+It supports a wide range of features such as creating, editing, and converting documents, adding text, images, shapes, and charts, and more.

+The combination of Aspose.Slides and Aspose.Words for Python via .NET APIs makes it easy for developers to convert PPSM to DOC.
+The APIs are easy to use and provide a comprehensive set of features for manipulating presentations and documents.
+With the help of these APIs, developers can quickly and easily convert PPSM to DOC and other formats.

 {{% /blocks/products/pf/feature-page-summary %}}